1948 Western Samoan general election: Aftermath

-The new Legislative Assembly was opened on 2 June 1948 with a ceremony at Mulinu'u involving the new national flag being formally raised for the first time.
+The new Legislative Assembly was opened on 2 June 1948 with a ceremony at Mulinuʻu involving the new national flag being formally raised for the first time.

-After the death of Fautua Mata'afa Faumuina Fiame Mulinu'u I in 1948, the Fono requested that they be allowed to elect a twelfth member to replace him.
+After the death of Fautua Mataʻafa Faumuina Fiame Mulinuʻu I in 1948, the Fono requested that they be allowed to elect a twelfth member to replace him.
 This was authorised by the Samoa Amendment Act 1949, and Gatoloai Peseta Sio was elected by the Fono to be the twelfth member on 1 April 1950.